Custom software vs SaaS: when to build and when to buy

 When SaaS wins

-There are entire categories of software where custom development is the wrong answer.
-Recognising them saves money and time.
+There are entire categories where off-the-shelf software is the right answer and custom development is the wrong one.
+Recognising them early saves money and time.

 The common thread: these are commodity processes.
-The process itself is not your competitive advantage.
-The software category is mature.
-Multiple vendors compete on the same problem, driving quality up and price down.
+The process itself is not your competitive advantage, and the software category is mature.
+Multiple vendors compete on the same problem, which drives quality up and price down.
+We've written a longer treatment of this in our guide to when not to build custom software.

 When custom software wins